KNIGHTTH0R/Twitter-Web-Automation/README.md

-# Tweakter-Web-Automation
+# Tweakter- Web Automation of TWITTER
-A Python script automating Twitter login , so that you directly get the trending news without any hesitation
+A Python script automating Twitter login , so that you directly get the trending news without any hesitation.

+## Modules Required:
+1. Selenium
+2. Chromedriver